-This class is about applying data analysis methods to oceanographic and climate-related data.
-By the end of the course, you should come away with more confidence in your programming and a solid understanding of time series analysis, the Fourier transform, spectral methods, and coherence.
-More importantly, you should build skills in interpreting data and in deciding on the types of analysis approaches that will help you advance your scientific objectives.
+By the end of the course, you should come away with more confidence in your programming and a solid understanding of time series analysis, the Fourier transform, and spectral methods.

 Data analysis is at the heart of evidence-based decision making.
 This is what defines the science that we do-all science in fact.
 Data analysis provides you with the tools to think about uncertainty, to allow you to be skeptical and to set limits on your skepticism.